tylerharter/cs301-projects/fall19/p10/stage1.md

 between a country and itself, the table should should NaN (instead of 0).

-#### Question 17: what is the most central South American country?
+#### Question 17: What is the most central country in the Australian continent?

-This is the country that has the shortest average distance to other South American countries.
+This is the country that has the shortest average distance to other countries in Australia.

-*Hint 1*: check out the following Pandas functions:
+*Hint 1*: Check out the following Pandas functions:
 * [DataFrame.mean](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.mean.html)
 * [Series.sort_values](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.sort_values.html) (note this is not the same as the DataFrame.sort_values function you've used before)

-*Hint 2*: a Pandas Series contains indexed values.
+*Hint 2*: A Pandas Series contains indexed values.
 If you have a Series `s` and you want just the values, you can use `s.values`; if you want just the index, you can use `s.index`.
 Both of these objects can readily be converted to lists.

-#### Question 18: What is the least central South American country?
+#### Question 18: What is the least central country in Australia?

 This one has the largest average distance to other countries.

-#### Question 19: how close is each country in South America to it's nearest neighbor?
+#### Question 19: How close is each country in Australia to it's nearest neighbor?

 The answer should be in a table with countries as the index and two
 columns: `nearest` will contain the name of the nearest country and